 5. Use Targeting to Reach the Right Audience

-Once you know who your target audience is and the best channels to reach them on, it’s time to consider how you’ll reach them.
-There are a few targeting methods for back to school marketing campaigns that will drive optimized results.
+Once you know your target audience and the best channels to reach them on, it’s time to consider how you’ll reach them.
+There are a few targeting methods for back-to-school marketing campaigns that will drive optimized results.
 Here are 4 targeting strategies and how they’ll benefit back to school campaigns:

-Use geotargeting to reach consumers based on location.
+1. Use geotargeting to reach consumers based on location.
 Geotargeting delivers back to school ads to an audience using the geographic location information of the recipient.
 Some demand-side platforms (DSPs) offer targeting by country, state or province, US county, city, or zip code or postal code.
-In the US, it’s possible to upload a list of zip codes that capture school locations, or you can target specific addresses or latitude or longitude coordinates with geo radius targeting.
+In the US, it’s possible to upload a list of zip codes that capture school locations, or you can target specific commercial addresses or latitude or longitude coordinates with geo-radius targeting.

 Plan A+ Back to School Advertising Campaigns